tytydraco/yessleep/out/Every_night_at_2_AM_our_daughter_starts_to_cry_We_shouldve_paid_attention_sooner_Part_2.md

 It was the only thing I could think of at the moment that made some sort of sense.
 It was obvious that whoever we had just heard had been trying to speak to our daughter, and I could think of no other way we would have heard them over her monitor.

-“Janet, where are you going?
+“Leanne, where are you going?
 Stop, wait!”
 Allen’s foot falls grew heavy as he rushed ahead of me, putting himself between me and the door.

 He shook his head, eyes locking with mine, a look that was part confusion, but a majority of visible worry etched on his features.

 “I’ll check, you - stay behind me, we don’t know who might be in there.”